-In the case of any redemption of less than all of the Notes, selection of Notes for any redemption shall be made by the Trustee under the indenture in accordance with the rules of any securities exchange on which the Notes may be listed or if the Notes are not so listed, pro rata or by lot or in such other manner as the Trustee shall deem appropriate and fair.
-Notes in denominations larger than \$1,000 may be redeemed in part but only in integral multiples of \$1,000.
-Notice of redemption will be mailed at least 30 days but not more than 60 days before the redemption date to each Holder of Notes to be redeemed at his or her registered address.
-On and after the redemption date, interest will cease to accrue on Notes or portions thereof called for redemption.
+In the case of any redemption of less than all of the notes, the aggregate principal amount of the notes to be redeemed may be allocated by Dana between the dollar notes and the euro notes in Dana's sole discretion.
+Selection of notes for any redemption shall be made by the Trustee under the indenture in accordance with the rules of any securities exchange on which the notes may be listed or if the notes are not so listed, pro rata or by lot or in such other manner as the Trustee shall deem appropriate and fair.
+Notes in denominations larger than \$1,000 or E1,000 may be redeemed in part but only in integral multiples of \$1,000 or E1,000, as the case may be.
+Notice of redemption will be mailed at least 30 days but not more than 60 days before the redemption date to each holder of notes to be redeemed at his or her registered address.
+On and after the redemption date, interest will cease to accrue on notes or portions thereof called for redemption.